wendyverdonk93/docs/content/api/tools/post_order_redirect_flexible_3d_disabled.md

 ----------------
 __address1__ | string

-First line of customer’s provided address.
+The first line of the customer's address.

 ----------------
 __house_number__ | string

-First line of customer’s provided house number.
+First line of The customer's house number.

 ----------------
 __zip_code__ | string